OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 not leave the lab period until both you and your partner are finished with all the work including the post-lab quiz, or the lab period ends.

-Note that lab meetings will not start until *Thursday* the first week.
+Note that lab meetings will not start until **Thursday** the first week.
 The first lab sections to work on a given lab assignment will be on Thursdays, with the same lab assignment being completed by following lab sections on Fridays, Mondays, Tuesdays, and Wednesdays.
-This allows all students to go to both class lecture meetings during the week the lab is posted, before the lab is due.
-This also means lab meetings will continue through the last *Wednesday* of classes.
+This allows all students to go to both class lecture meetings during the week the lab is posted (and also complete the week's Reading Activity), before their lab period.
+This also means lab meetings will continue through the last **Wednesday** of classes.

 You will not be able to submit your lab for a grade or any feedback until the start of your lab period.
-You can submit your lab as many times as you want within the deadline, and make corrections based on the feedback you received.
-You will also have TAs present for your lab period to answer any questions you have or to help you resolve any errors you are running into.
+You can submit your lab as many times as you want within the period and make corrections based on the feedback you received.
+You will also have TAs present for your lab period to answer any questions you have or to help you resolve any errors you encounter.
 However, please be aware that your TAs expect you to be prepared and to do the work.
 If you have not read the instructions or figured out how to get started before coming to your lab period, do not expect them to hold your hand.
 They are a resource to help steer when you run into problems,